Do Go On - 163 - WW2 Badass Audie Murphy

 I'm actually hoping the opposite.

-We do.
 We go to places we haven't.

 I was really hoping to slow down, but make more money.

-So if you two could maybe take smaller cuts, give me more of it, but we definitely do a
+So if you two could maybe take smaller cuts, give me more of it.

-lot less work.
+But we definitely do a lot less work.

-I really got to let you know that you're in the wrong industry if money is what you're
+I really got to let you know that you're in the wrong industry if money is what you're after.

-What's that?
-Have you thought of horse gamblers?
+Have you thought of horse gambling?

 Have you thought about starting a chain of stores called Jackie Miller?

-I probably really get into acting.
+I'd probably really get into acting.

 Why don't you just do Hollywood movies?